askeko/AARBS-wayland/README.md

 # ARS
-My Auto Ricing Scripts.
+Abs' Auto-Rice Bootstrapping Script.
 A lot of it copy-pasted from https://github.com/LukeSmithxyz/LARBS